lliendo/Radar/README.rst

 Radar
 =====

-Radar is general purpose monitoring system.
+Radar is a general purpose monitoring system.
 It aims to be simple and extendable.
 It uses arbitrary check execution and server side plugins to provide flexibility.
-It is entirely written in the `Python <https://www.python.org/>`_ programming language and is distributed under the LGPL v3 license.
+It is entirely written in the `Python <https://www.python.org/>`_ programming language and is distributed under the GNU LGPLv3 license.

 Installation